 MEd Psych., PGdipEdPsych, DipEd

 Heather has an MEd Psych., PGdipEdPsych, and DipEd, as well as being an NZ trained primary teacher and Registered Educational Psychologist.
-She is an accredited facilitator of the Cool Kids and Chilled Anxiety programme (Macquarie University) and has a Certificate in Effective Practice in Gifted Education (NZ).
+She is an accredited facilitator of the Cool Little Kids, Cool Kids and Chilled Anxiety programmes (Macquarie University) and has a Certificate in Effective Practice in Gifted Education (NZ).

 Heather has worked in education for over 35 years, both in NZ and overseas.
 She has a